 Entergy Corporation's sector Entergy Nuclear owns 12 nuclear reactors across the U.S. It is among the nation's leading nuclear utilities.

 Entergy Corporation has 10,000 megawatts of nuclear capacity, and the company is part of the Next Generation Nuclear Plant Industry Alliance Limited.
 In conjunction with the Idaho National Laboratory, it is working on the next generation of nuclear plant for the nation.

 These are just the major players.
 There are plenty more companies involved in uranium mining, nuclear construction, reactor operations, power sales, and endless other operations that contribute to nuclear power production...

-After the Fukushima disaster in Japan, safety has become a top priority — leading to even more updates and breakthroughs in technology that could change the face of nuclear... and turn it into the future of energy.
+Since the 2011 Fukushima Daiichi nuclear disaster in Japan, safety has become a top priority — leading to even more updates and breakthroughs in technology that could change the face of nuclear... and turn it into the future of energy.

 You can download the PDF version here: Nuclear's Worldwide Expansion